wlperry/umd_biostats/ecostats_lectures/lecture_03/03_02_class_activity.typst.md

 -   **the length counts missing and non-missing data**

--   however this would get old if we had to do this for everything and then to do it for the different groupings - lee and windward...
+-   however this would get old if we had to do this for everything and then to do it for the different groupings

 ## We need to learn to pipe

 ### passes things from the dataframe to a command and so on...

 -   the dataframe –\> pipe command that feed the dataframe into –\> next command